getgrav/grav-learn/pages/20/08.advanced/05.flex/08.troubleshooting/doc.md

 The actions Flex uses are `list`, `create`, `read`, `update`, and `delete`.
 To let an editor browse and view records without changing them, grant `api.contacts.list` and `api.contacts.read`.
 Add `create`, `update`, and `delete` as the role requires.

+> [!NOTE]
-!!!
-Super admins always pass.
+> Super admins always pass.
 Admin Next sessions carry `api.super` and classic accounts carry `admin.super`; either one grants full access to every directory.
 If a request works as a super admin but 403s for an editor, the missing piece is a per-type grant, not a bug.

 See the [Blueprint Reference permissions section](/20/advanced/flex/custom-types/blueprint-reference#permissions) for the full permission block structure, and the [Flex Objects API docs](/20/api/endpoints/flex-objects) for how tokens and grants are checked per endpoint.